caolan/async/README.md

   requirements.
 * __iterator__ - Creates an iterator function which calls the next function in the array, returning a continuation to call the next one after that.
+* __apply__ - Creates a continuation with some arguments already applied, a useful shorthand when combined with other flow control functions.

 ## Collections